BFavier/Pygmalion/README.md

 Pygmalion in the greek mythologie is a sculptor that fell in love with one of his creations.
 In the myth, Aphrodite gives life to Galatea, the sculpture he fell in love with.
 This package is a machine learning library.
-It contains all the tools you need to give a mind of their own to inanimate objects.
+It contains the tools to give a mind of their own to inanimate objects.

 # Installing pygmalion